 The disclosure is made during the filing period of Nov.
 15 – Dec.
 15, annually.

 PANDEMIC-RELATED REMINDERS – OUTBREAK PERIOD REQUIREMENTS

 The date that is 60 days after the president rescinds the presidential national emergency declaration related to COVID-19.

-That declaration is still in effect.
+This declaration remains in effect as of August 2022.
 The following disclosures relate to this outbreak period guidance.

 As soon as practicable, if required - Re-issue or supplement notices or disclosures regarding certain COBRA deadlines, HIPAA special enrollment request deadlines, and claims/appeals submission deadlines